zkjkceo/ZkjkMod/README.md

   - Thunder toggle (basically just kills lightning bolts and stops them from being rendered)
   - Far Entities settings (so you can see entities from bigger distance)
 * Biomes and Worldgen:
-  - Flower Forests (more birch and some new flowers spawn)
+  - Flower Forests (more birch and some new flowers generate)
-  - Deep Oceans (issue: rivers might not run into oceans. i had to fix rivers making outlines around deep oceans)
+  - Deep Oceans (issue: rivers might not run into oceans. i had to fix rivers making outlines around deep oceans. more caves generate under deep oceans)
   - Dark Forest (added some cobweb, more spiders spawn in this biome and passive mobs don't spawn)
 * New Flowers
   - Backported from 1.7